 A headline is one of the most important elements of a blog or article.
 It is the first thing visitors see that helps them arrive at a decision to remain or bail on a website.
-The headline is the real point of connection with a customer or prospect.
+The headline is the real point of connection with a customer or prospect, but make sure you avoid these common headline mistakes.

 5 Common Headline Mistakes to Avoid